EfficientViT: Multi-Scale Linear Attention for High-Resolution Dense Prediction: Experiments

 \subsection{Setups}

-\paragraph{Datasets.} We evaluate the effectiveness of EfficientViT on two representative semantic segmentation datasets, including Cityscapes \cite{cordts2016cityscapes} and ADE20K \cite{zhou2017scene}.
-Cityscapes is an autonomous driving dataset that mainly focuses on urban scenes.
-It contains 5,000 fine-annotated high-resolution (1024x2048) images with 19 classes divided into three subsets of size 2,975/500/1,525 for training/validation/testing.
-ADE20K is a scene-parsing dataset with 150 classes.
-It contains 20,210/2,000/3,352 images for training, validation, and testing, respectively.
+\paragraph{Datasets.} We evaluate the effectiveness of EfficientViT on three representative high-resolution dense prediction tasks, including semantic segmentation, super-resolution, and Segment Anything.

+For semantic segmentation, we use two popular benchmark datasets: Cityscapes \cite{cordts2016cityscapes} and ADE20K \cite{zhou2017scene}.
+In addition, we evaluate EfficientViT under two settings for super-resolution: lightweight super-resolution (SR) and high-resolution SR. We train models on DIV2K \cite{agustsson2017ntire} for lightweight SR and test on BSD100 \cite{martin2001database}.
+For high-resolution SR, we train models on the first 3000 training images of FFHQ \cite{karras2019style} and test on the first 500 validation images of FFHQ\footnote{\url{https://rb.gy/7je1a}}.

-Apart from Cityscapes and ADE20K, we also study the effectiveness of EfficientViT for image classification using the ImageNet dataset \cite{deng2009imagenet}.
+Apart from dense prediction, we also study the effectiveness of EfficientViT for image classification using the ImageNet dataset \cite{deng2009imagenet}.

-\paragraph{Latency Measurement.} We measure the latency of the models on Qualcomm Snapdragon 8Gen1 CPU with Tensorflow-Lite\footnote{\url{https://www.tensorflow.org/lite}}, batch size 1 and fp32.
+\paragraph{Latency Measurement.} We measure the mobile latency on Qualcomm Snapdragon 8Gen1 CPU with Tensorflow-Lite\footnote{\url{https://www.tensorflow.org/lite}}, batch size 1 and fp32.
+We use TensorRT\footnote{\url{https://docs.nvidia.com/deeplearning/tensorrt/}} and fp16 to measure the latency on edge GPU and cloud GPU.
+The data transfer time is included in the reported latency/throughput results.

 \paragraph{Implementation Details.} We implement our models using Pytorch \cite{paszke2019pytorch} and train them on GPUs.
 We use the AdamW optimizer with cosine learning rate decay for training our models.
-For lightweight multi-scale attention, we use a two-branch design for the best trade-off between performance and efficiency, where 5x5 nearby tokens are aggregated to generate multi-scale tokens.
+For multi-scale linear attention, we use a two-branch design for the best trade-off between performance and efficiency, where 5x5 nearby tokens are aggregated to generate multi-scale tokens.

 For semantic segmentation experiments, we use the mean Intersection over Union (mIoU) as our evaluation metric.
 The backbone is initialized with weights pretrained on ImageNet and the head is initialized randomly, following the common practice.

-Common data augmentation strategies such as random scaling, random horizontal flip, and random cropping are employed following prior works.
+For super-resolution, we use PSNR and SSIM on the Y channel as the evaluation metrics, same as previous work \cite{liang2021swinir}.
+The models are trained with random initialization.